A Fast Broadband Beamspace Transformation

 \section{Introduction}

 Modern array processing applications have been consistently pushed towards operating with higher bandwidth, lower latency, and larger arrays.
-A key step at the center of several important tasks such as direction of arrival estimation, beam training, interference nulling, and clutter mitigation is the essential act of simultaneous \emph{multi-beamforming}.
+A key step at the center of a variety of tasks --- including direction of arrival estimation, beam training, interference nulling, and clutter mitigation --- is the essential act of simultaneous \emph{multi-beamforming}.
 This step spatially separates the signals received at the array by forming a large number of beams steered in distinct directions.
 In the narrowband regime, the fast Fourier transform (FFT) can be used to efficiently form many beams simultaneously on a fixed grid of angles: a spatial FFT is applied to each array snapshot independently, the result of which is a sample of a beam at each angle in the grid.
-In the broadband regime, the key approximation that allows the use of the spatial Fourier transform, that delays across sensors in the array can be approximated by phase shifts, breaks down.
-In this paper we explore the problem of efficient \emph{broadband} multi-beamforming.
+In the broadband regime, delays across sensors in the array can no longer be approximated by phase shifts, breaking the key approximation that allows us to use the spatial Fourier transform for beamforming.
+In this paper we explore an alternative approach to the problem of efficient \emph{broadband} multi-beamforming.

 Our proposed \emph{fast beamspace transformation} (FBST) offers a low-complexity alternative to direct calculation of multiple broadband beams.
 In particular, the algorithm scales log-linearly with the array size ($M$), samples ($N$), and number of beams ($B$); the per-sample runtime complexity is $\mathcal{O}(M\log N+B\log N)$.
-In contrast, direct beam computation scales with the product of these variables, $\mathcal{O}(MB)$.
+In contrast, per-sample direct beam computation scales with the product of these variables, $\mathcal{O}(MB)$.
 The FBST supports both linear and planar array configurations and seamlessly transitions between broadband and narrowband signal scenarios.
 As demonstrated in our numerical section using very large arrays (e.g., $>2^8$ elements), FBST provides a 100-fold speedup over delay and sum beamforming.

 The FBST algorithm operates in two stages.
-In the first stage, a generalization of the DFT known as the chirp-$z$ transform is used to project the recorded array data into a ``beamspace", capturing information from multiple directions simultaneously.
+In the first stage, a generalization of the DFT known as the chirp-$z$ transform is used to project the recorded array data into a ``beamspace," capturing information from multiple directions simultaneously.
 The end result is a set of Fourier-like coefficients for each beam that can now be processed independently.